OctopusDeploy/Library/README.md

 2. Clone your fork into a directory on your own machine
 3. _Export_ your template from the Octopus server
 4. Save the exported JSON to a file under `/step-templates`
+5. Check that the `LastModifiedBy` username is one you're happy to use on the site
-5. Commit and push your changes to your fork
+6. Commit and push your changes to your fork
-6. View your fork in GitHub to create a _pull request_
+7. View your fork in GitHub to create a _pull request_

 Someone from the Octopus team will review your request and help to make the step consistent with the others in the library.
 Once it's ready we'll merge it into the main repository and publish it to [the library site](http://library.octopusdeploy.com).